 - If your hair starts to stand on end, that is a sign of electricity and you may be about to be struck by lightning.
 Drop to your knees and cover your head.

 - Monsoon is caused by a combination of heat and moisture.
 Technically, Arizona is said to be in "monsoon" when we have had more than three consecutive days of dew points above 55 degrees.
-In order to avoid the guesswork, beginning in 2008 June 15 is the first day of monsoon, and September 30 is the last day.

 - Monsoon thunderstorms normally occur in July and August.